 Gary was born in Moline, Illinois, and received a college equivalency degree from University of Maryland while serving 25 years in the U.S. Navy and Navy Reserve.
 He was employed by Iowa-Illinois Gas & Electric Company/ Mid-American Energy Company as a Utility Land Agent and Right-of-Way Agent, attaining professional certification as Senior Right-of-Way Agent.
 Gary chairs The Galena Territory Association's Civic Affairs Committee, is a past member of Honor Flight of Greater Dubuque Committee, and current member of Jo Daviess County's Planning Commission/Zoning Board of Appeals.
 He was appointed to the Township Board in January 2015.

 Larry holds a BS Degree in agriculture and taught at local schools for 15 years.
 He and his family raise cattle and crops on their land.
 Larry has served on the township's Audit Committee and as Moderator at a number of Annual Town Meetings.
 He was first elected to the Guilford Township Board of Trustees in 1989.

 Larry holds a doctorate in education from the University of Illinois.
 He is a retired school superintendent, EMT, and volunteer firefighter.
-He has been a citizen of Guilford Township since 1990 and was first elected to the Guilford Township Board of Trustees in 2009.
+He has been a citizen of Guilford Township since 1990.
+Larry was elected to the Guilford Township Board of Trustees in 2009.